jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 An example is shown in :numref:`fig_water_level_measurements` below.
-The first column corresponds to the name of the observation wells (see :numref:`sec_importing_data`), the second column is the dates entered in :term:`Excel numeric date format`, and the last column corresponds to the manual measurements, in meters below the ground surface.
+The first column corresponds to the name of the observation wells (see :numref:`sec_importing_data`), the second column is the dates entered in :term:`Excel numeric date format`, and the last column corresponds to the manual measurements, in metres below the ground surface.

 .. _fig_water_level_measurements:
 .. figure:: img/files/water_level_measurements.*